 As a professional line, Enzyme Science carries many of the same formulas as Enzymedica just at different names, but will offer more dosage at a better cost per dose.

 I use Critical Digestion, Lypo Optimize, Betaine HCl, and Enzalase (by Master Supplements, Inc.) alone and in combination with each other.

-For food intolerances, my most common therapies are Gluten/Dairy Digest, Gluten Manager, or Intolerance Complex.
+For food intolerances, my most common choices are Wheat Rescue by Microbiome Labs, Gluten/Dairy Digest, Gluten Manager, or Intolerance Complex.